Human 2.0? – Hunger for Evolution

-So nice, that we now know what scales or possibilities people thought of.
-Where is humanity on this range?
-How far are we?
+It's nice that we now know which scales and possibilities people have considered.
+Where is humanity on this scale?
+Where are we?

 We are small.
-Tiny unimportant pieces of a huge universe.
-A special type was created to describe us human beings.
+Tiny unimportant particles of a gigantic universe.
+To describe us humans, a special type was created.

 Type 0 Civilization.

-This means humanity is not even a type I. Based on data from 2017, we score a mere 0.7279 on these Scales and are estimated to need another 200 years to fully become type I.
+This means that humanity is not even a Type I. Based on data from 2017, we rank at a simple 0.7279 on these scales and it is estimated that it will take approximately 200 years for us to become a fully fledged Type I.

 No trophy for humanity.

-Well think about us as a species or civilization.
-Just for a mere moment.
+Well, think of us as a species or a civilization.
+Just for a moment.

 Do we really look like type I?
 No!

-We still pollute our environment, burn fossil energies, barely manage to use renewable energy sources and are surely not on a humanistic nor political level even thinking about a centralized global energy supply for all whilst thinking of all humans as humans as one species together.
+We still pollute our environment, burn fossil fuels, somehow manage to use renewable energies and are far from being on a humanistic, neither political nor humanistic level to even dare to think about a centralized global energy supply, while at the same time thinking of all people as human beings, as people belonging to a common species.

-As long as we treat our planet like garbage, lead wars, let people starve to death while others die from being fat and do not unite as one human species, we will never reach type I or above.
-I truly admire the ventures trying to colonize the universe, but until we solve energy issues, hunger, start treating our environment fair and stop massacring each other in wars or racial conflicts, humanity deserves to go extinct someday.
+As long as we treat our planet like garbage, wage wars, let people starve while others die because they are fat and do not unite us as a human species, we will never reach Type I or more.
+I truly admire the ventures that are trying to colonize the universe, but until we solve energy and hunger problems, start treating our environment fairly and stop massacring each other in wars, racial conflicts, humanity simply deserves to die out one day.

-In my opinion, if humanity wants to rise from type zero to one or higher, we need to act immediately and solve our tiny human ego problems first.
-In comparison with universal expansions, it is a pity to watch humans argue and kill each other over such trivialities.
-Imagine a world without religion, war, conflicts, hunger, or racism.
-This would be to talk Star Trek, the evolution into sort of Vulcans.
+In my opinion, if humanity wants to rise from type zero to type one or higher, we must act immediately and solve our little human ego problems first.
+Compared to universal expansion, one misery is seeing people fighting over trivialities and killing each other.
+Imagine a world without religion, war, conflict, hunger or racism.
+That, to use a Star Trek word here, would be evolution into a kind of Vulcan.

 For those who are want to know the details, here is a longer documentation about the topic:

-Do you like the topics or do you want to read about other subjects?
+Do you like such topics or would you like to read about other contents?
 Let me know in the comments.

-If you do not want to miss another post on your personal gate to the future, follow on Social media or subscribe to our latest Newsletter.
+If you don't want to miss another post on your personal gateway to the future, follow us in the social media or sign up for our latest newsletter.

 Kardashev, Nikolai (1964). „Transmission of Information by Extraterrestrial Civilizations“ (PDF).
 Soviet Astronomy.
 8: 217-221.